acidus99/Apple-II-History/Posts/07 - The Apple IIe.md

 * [22] This was an early version of the Lisa project.
 When the 68000 microprocessor became available from Motorola, it was decided to use that as a single processor for the Lisa.
 Also, Jef Raskin (one of Apple's early employees) encouraged the Lisa team to visit the Xerox Palo Alto Research Center (PARC) and see the Xerox Star computer with its bit-mapped screen, icon interface and mouse pointing device.
 After Steve Jobs saw these wonders, he pushed strongly for the Lisa to work in that way.
 * [23] One of the problems with the Apple III involved heat production, which caused the integrated circuit chips in sockets to work themselves loose.
 Apple's solution even told some customers that a solution they could use was to lift the computer several inches up from the desktop, and then drop it, thus re-seating the chips!
 Slabihoud's excellent 8-Bit Museum (in German).
 * [24] The first Macintosh to be able to display color was the Macintosh II, released in 1987 at a base price of $3898!
 The Macintosh LC appeared in October 1990, at a more reasonable (?) cost of $2400, and was specifically targeted to the home user.
 Thanks to Ernest Allen for correcting the original statement that the Mac LC was the first color Macintosh.
 References from www.apple-history.com.
-* [25] Photo: Y-cable used for disk and joystick connectors.
-[Source](https://www.savagetaylor.com/wp-content/uploads/2018/09/appleiie_ycable-300x136.gif)
+* [25] Diagram: Y-cable used for disk and joystick connectors.
+[Apple II Documentation Project](https://mirrors.apple2.org.za/Apple%20II%20Documentation%20Project/Computers/Apple%20II/Apple%20IIe%20Card/Manuals/Apple%20IIe%20Card%20-%20Owner%27s%20Guide.pdf)